endlessm/eos-knowledge-lib/docs/framework/concepts/presets.md

 ![The Thematic (B) preset](images/presets/B.svg)

 Thematic (B) is a focused experience that guides the user directly to the content through a few large categories, and integrates a fixed side menu in the article view to explore more content in that category.
-Originally designed to be a more visual iteration of the Library (A) preset, and recommended for long-form educational content.
+Originally designed to be a more visual iteration of the Library preset, and recommended for long-form educational content.

 * **Requires** one level of categories.
 * Supports HTML, PDF, video and audio articles.